The Wood is Singing in Color

 The piece was commissioned by Wharton Esherick Museum’s Artist-in-Residence program.
 It was staged in the 1956 workshop Esherick designed with architects Louis Kahn and Anne Tyng.

-Photos by Ryan Collerd
+Performance Photos by Ryan Collerd

-Audio and video by C. A. Studios
+Audio and Video Documentation by C. A. Studios

-Photo and Video by Brooke Sietinsons.
+Promotional Photo and Video by Brooke Sietinsons.